NaomiProject/naomi-docs/introduction.md

 ## Getting Started
 - To gain some overall understanding of Naomi's structure and operation a top down view can be found in the section [Architecture Overview](#architecture-overview)
-- Naomi in theory will run on many platforms that include Python, i.e Linux, Windows and Mac OSx.
+- Naomi Has been developed in a Raspberry Pi based Debian environment, although in theory should run on many platforms that include Python, i.e Linux, Windows and Mac OSx but has not yet been officially tested.
-You can find specific installation instructions for these and other platforms in the [Installation Guide](./installation/).
+You can find specific installation instructions for tested platforms in the [Installation Guide](./installation/).
 - Many people find that the simplest way to experiment with Naomi is to get a [Raspberry Pi](https://raspberrypi.org) and install [Naobian](./installation/naobian.html) - the "hassle-free Naomi setup".
 While Naobian offers a streamlined and simplified way to get up and running quickly, it is a complete platform for developing always-on, voice-controlled applications.
+- Once installed you may proceed to the [Setup and Configuration](./installation/setup) section to get Naomi up and running.

 Along the way, you may have some questions; the Naomi community is here to help.